Gruntruck: History

 In 1997, the original lineup was reunited after Norman and Tim rejoined to play extensively in local venues, and the band began working on new material together as well as with a side project called Mona Diesel.
 Some of the songs written during this latter collaboration would find their way back to Gruntruck.

-These new songs were the foundation of what was envisioned as their breakthrough third album, and the original lineup began a two-year journey recording in five different studios in and around Seattle with both Jack Endino and Martin Feveyear (Mudhoney, Screaming Trees, Queens of the Stone Age) producing.
+These new songs were the foundation of what was envisioned as their breakthrough third album.
+The original lineup then began a two-year journey recording in five different studios in and around Seattle with both Jack Endino and Martin Feveyear (Mudhoney, Screaming Trees, Queens of the Stone Age) producing.

-Once the self-titled third album was complete, the band ramped up their live performances around Seattle in preparation for the album’s release.
+Once the self-titled third album was complete, the band ramped up their live performances around Seattle in preparation for the album's release.
 Then in 2003, the band took what was envisioned to be a brief hiatus to give Ben time to recover from his recent health issues.